 Band and Specs are used on wallbreaker Pokemon.
-The role of wallbreaker Pokemon is to overwhelm defensive cores with damage output, creating opportunities to sweep.
-Without Band and Specs, many wallbreakers simply do not do enough damage to create these opportunities.
-A 50% boost in power is very substantial, and will threaten an OHKO or 2HKO in situations where the alternatives (Life Orb) would not.
+The role of wallbreaker Pokemon is to overwhelm defensive cores with damage output, forcing progress and creating opportunities to sweep.
+Without Band/Specs, many breakers simply don't do enough damage to achieve this.
+A 50% boost in power is substantial and will threaten an OHKO or 2HKO in situations where the alternatives (Life Orb @ 30%) would not.

 Scarf is used on "cleaners" to give the team speed control.
 It is helpful to have a Pokemon that can reliably come in after a teammate goes down and threaten an attack (because it is faster than the opponent).
-Without Scarf, cleaners will be outsped any offensive Pokemon with a higher base Speed stat.
+Without Scarf, cleaners will be outsped frequently and unable to do their role.
 In general, being faster than your opponent is one of the most important factors in competitive Pokemon, especially in offence v. offence.

 But being unable to change attacks is really bad, right?